player3930/mb-amplified/README.md

-# Modern Beta Amplified for Fabric
+# Modern Beta: Amplified for Fabric

 Modern Beta: Amplified is a mod that innovates upon the open-source Modern Beta by b3spectacled and generates Beta 1.7.3 terrain doubled in breadth and in height.